jsingh0026/pomodoro-technique/readme.md

 - **Start/Pause:** Click the “Start Focus Timer” button to begin the countdown.
 Click the button again to pause the timer.
 - **Reset:** Click the “Reset Timer” button to reset the timer back to the default 25 minutes.

+## Permissions

+- **Storage:** The extension uses `chrome.storage.sync` to store the state of the timer and focus mode across sessions.
+- **Notifications:** (Optional) Notifications can be enabled for Pomodoro completion (if added in future versions).
+- **Host Permissions:** Not required for this extension as it does not interact with any external servers or APIs.

 ## Installation

 ### Prerequisites